-- Transactional: searches done to purchase something.
+- Transactional: searches are done to purchase something.
 Example: “Buy running shoes”

 When it comes to high-intent keywords, these are usually included in transactional search queries.
 High-intent keywords and commercial intent keywords go hand-in-hand.
 In fact, commercial intent keywords are ONLY applicable to transactional searches.

 Examples of high commercial intent keywords include buy now and product keywords.